Mad about Brock Turner's sentence? It's not uncommon

 - Prosecutor: Sentences for sex offenses tend to "minimize" what happened to victim

-Despite her plea, Santa Clara County Judge Aaron Persky followed a probation officer's recommendation and sentenced former Stanford University swimmer Brock Turner to six months in county jail and three years of probation on three felony counts, including sexual assault, for what he did to her the morning of January 18, 2015.
+(CNN)Too lenient is how critics condemned the six-month jail sentence for Brock Turner, the former Stanford University swimmer convicted of three felonies for sexually assaulting an unconscious woman.

-Too lenient is how critics condemned the six-month sentence, and his leaving jail Friday after serving three months has deepened perceptions of injustice.
+His leaving jail Friday after serving three months has only deepened perceptions of injustice in a case that has generated controversy and action on numerous fronts: a campaign to recall the judge, who will no longer hear criminal cases; approved legislation in California to make prison time mandatory in some sexual assaults; and a ban on hard alcohol on Stanford's campus.

-But, to those who study and work in the criminal justice system, the outcome came as little surprise.
+To those who study and work in the criminal justice system, Turner's sentence came as little surprise.

 As with Turner, their age, clean record and community support -- athletic privilege by another name -- tend to weigh heavily in their favor.
+The athlete was 19 at the time of the assault.

 Studies have attempted to prove this claim with little empirical satisfaction.
 One frequently cited study found that athletes, college and professional, are significantly less likely to be convicted than the general population.
-It was published in Sociology of Sport Journal in 1997, based on the study of 217 criminal complaints.
+It was published in Sociology of Sport Journal in 1997, based on the analysis of 217 criminal complaints.
 Since then, there has been no meaningful, long-term research on the topic.

 Former Philadelphia prosecutor Jennifer Long, chief executive officer of AEquitas: The Prosecutors' Resource on Violence Against Women, said she has no reason to believe much has changed, especially in cases of one person's word against another.